bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/bpmn-activity-elements.rst

 The *BPMN Activity* drawer contains elements, that can be used to design a process at a high level, where details of the technical implementation are hidden inside the element itself.
-Thus BPMN Activities behave similar to a *Embedded Sub*, but their purpose is different.
+Thus BPMN Activities behave similar to a :ref:`process-element-embedded-sub`, but their purpose is different.

 Available BPMN Activity Elements
 --------------------------------